aeternity/protocol/node/api/channels_api_usage.md

 malicious at the same time: it could have passed all on-chain checks but yet it might not have been the very last channel state.
-If any participant tries to close the channel unilaterally using a `channel_close_solo_tx` based upon on not the latest channel state, we would consider that a violation of the off-chain protocol.
+If any participant tries to close the channel unilaterally using a `channel_close_solo_tx` based upon an earlier (i.e. not the latest) channel state, we would consider that a violation of the off-chain protocol.
 In that case the other participant can defend themselves from being cheated by simply providing a co-authenticated off-chain state with a higher round.
-This is done via the `channel_slash` transaction.
+This is done via the `channel_slash_tx` transaction.

-Since a co-authenticated off-chain state has a higher priority over an unilaterally on-chain produced one via a `channel_force_progress` transaction, a `channel_slash` transaction can invalidate a whole chain of `channel_force_progress` transactions if the first one of them had been based on a channel state that is older than the one provided by the `channel_slash` transaction.
-This way if one party produces a long chain of force-progressed states based on a not-the-last state, the other can replace them all providing a single `channel_slash` transaction.
+Since a co-authenticated off-chain state has a higher priority than an unilaterally on-chain produced one via a `channel_force_progress_tx` transaction, a `channel_slash_tx` transaction can invalidate a whole chain of `channel_force_progress_tx` transactions if the first one of them had been based on a channel state that is older than the one provided by the `channel_slash_tx` transaction.
+This way if one party produces a long chain of force-progressed states based on a not-the-last state, the other can replace them all providing a single `channel_slash_tx` transaction.

-For completeness it is worth mentioning that the second party can be malicious as well, not providing the very last state in their `channel_slash` transaction.
-In that case the closing party could protect themselves with yet another `channel_slash` transaction that slashes the slash that is now on-chain as well as all force-progressed states based upon it.
+For completeness it is worth mentioning that the second party can be malicious as well, not providing the very last state in their `channel_slash_tx` transaction.
+In that case the closing party could protect themselves with yet another `channel_slash_tx` transaction that slashes the slash that is now on-chain as well as all force-progressed states based upon it.
 Having this mechanics at place aims at incentivizing both parties to behave well as all cheating attempts will cost them on-chain fees.

-If the other party tries closing the channel with a `channel_close_solo_tx` that is not based on the latest off-chain state, our FSM informs is for it:
+If the other party tries closing the channel with a `channel_close_solo_tx` that is not based on the latest off-chain state, our FSM informs us about it (note the `"info": "can_slash"` bit):

 ```javascript
 {